Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: Reference Frames in the Fibre Bundle Formalism

-This formalism naturally aligns with the structure of gauge theories, since selecting a reference frame is often understood as fixing a gauge (see \citealp{Dittrich2007}; \citealp{Bamontithebault} for applications in FLRW cosmology).
-Indeed, choosing a gauge is formally equivalent to selecting a section in the fibre bundle.
-In gauge-theoretic contexts, the symmetry group \( S \) generates \textit{gauge orbits}: sets of models related by gauge transformations generated by the first-class constraints of the theory.
-Each fibre in the bundle corresponds to one such orbit, with a one-to-one correspondence between each gauge orbit and the equivalence class of models under the action of \(S \).
-More concretely, for a model \( m \in M \) and \( s \in S \), the associated orbit is defined as \( \mathcal{O}_m = \{m_s \mid s \in S\} \), where $m_s$ denotes the model obtained by applying the transformation $s$ to $m$.
-Since the theory is symmetric under $S$, these models are physically equivalent: each orbit contains redundant, isomorphic representations of the same physical state.\footnote{Gauge freedom need not be dismissed as merely \lq{}descriptive fluff\rq{} \citep{Earman2004-EARLSA}.
-Rather, the interplay between gauge-fixing and reference frame choice may reveal the relational structure of physics: gauge-variant degrees of freedom act as formal \lq{}handles\rq{} enabling the construction of relational, gauge-invariant observables \citep{Rovelli2014,adlamobservability}.} The physical content of the theory is therefore encoded in any single representative per orbit, which is precisely what the section map—or gauge choice—selects.
-In GR, this corresponds to fixing a reference frame through a coordinate gauge condition (see \citealp{Bamonti2023,GomesRepresentationalscheme}).
+In gauge-theoretic contexts, the symmetry group \( \mathcal{S} \) generates \textit{gauge orbits}: sets of models related by gauge transformations generated by the first-class constraints of the theory.
+Each fibre in the bundle corresponds to one such orbit, with a one-to-one correspondence between each gauge orbit and the equivalence class of models under the action of \( \mathcal{S} \).
+For a model \( m \in M \) and a symmetry transformation \( s \in \mathcal{S} \), the associated orbit is defined as \( \mathcal{O}_m = \{m_s \mid s \in \mathcal{S}\} \), where $m_s$ denotes the model obtained by applying the transformation $s$ to $m$ and every $[m]$ represents a \textit{physical state}, assuming a free and proper group action.
+Since the theory is symmetric under $\mathcal{S}$, these models are physically equivalent: each orbit contains redundant, isomorphic representations of the same physical state selected by the section map $\sigma$—here a gauge choice.
+This formalism naturally aligns the structure of gauge theories with the relational framework, making the choice of a reference frame formally equivalent to a gauge-fixing (see \citealp{Dittrich2007}; \citealp{Bamonti2023,Bamonti2026}; or \citealp{Bamontithebault} for applications in cosmology).\footnote{Gauge freedom need not be dismissed as merely \lq{}descriptive fluff\rq{} \citep{Earman2004-EARLSA}.
+Rather, the interplay between gauge-fixing and reference frame choice may reveal the relational structure of physics: gauge-variant degrees of freedom act as formal \lq{}handles\rq{} enabling the construction of relational, gauge-invariant observables \citep{Rovelli2014,adlamobservability}.}